From the series: The Woven Realms

 About

-When a powerful vizier curses Jasna, a red thread draws her to his palace while death follows close behind.
-Her soul, bound to stone, begins to splinter – until a desperate spell casts her into Syanka, a realm shaped by old stories.
+When a powerful vizier curses Jasna, a red thread draws her toward his palace while death follows close behind.
+Her soul, bound to stone, begins to splinter until a desperate spell casts her into Syanka, a realm shaped by old stories.

 Praise for this book